Aliases for UGT1A9 Gene

 GeneCards Summary for UGT1A9 Gene

 UGT1A9 (UDP Glucuronosyltransferase Family 1 Member A9) is a Protein Coding gene.
-Diseases associated with UGT1A9 include Crigler-Najjar Syndrome, Type Ii and Gilbert Syndrome.
-Among its related pathways are Drug metabolism - cytochrome P450 and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Diseases associated with UGT1A9 include Crigler-Najjar Syndrome, Type Ii and Crigler-Najjar Syndrome, Type I. Among its related pathways are Irinotecan Pathway, Pharmacokinetics and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT1A8.

 UniProtKB/Swiss-Prot Summary for UGT1A9 Gene